anon-tarsier/autochemplete/README.md

 The application is run with docker-compose and contains a Jupyter notebook and load balancer setup next to the application.
 Starting up works with `AUTOCHEMPLETE_DB_PASSWORD=some_password docker compose up --build`.
 This makes the app available at `http://localhost:8080`.

-AutoChemplete integrates into a larger application that also embeds a computer vision model for recognizing chemical formula images into SMILES strings, which is not published with this code so far.
+AutoChemplete integrates into a larger application that also embeds a computer vision model for recognizing chemical formula images into SMILES strings, which can be found under smiles-cv-model.
 Integration works via URL parameters on the `/label` URL.

 #### Parameters